-SMBC's Credit Monitoring System
+■ SMBC's Credit Monitoring System

-SMBC, the core bank of SMBC Group, conducts rigorous self-assessments of asset quality using criteria based on the Financial Inspection Manual of the Financial Services Agency and the Practical Guideline published by the Japanese Institute of Certified Public Accountants.
 Self-assessment is the latter stage of the obligor grading process for determining the borrower's ability to fulfill debt obligations, and the obligor grade criteria are consistent with the categories used in self-assessment.
 As part of our efforts to bolster risk management throughout SMBC Group, consolidated subsidiaries carry out self-assessment in substantially the same manner.